Infinite-dimensional stochastic differential equations for Coulomb random point fields: Setup and main theorems

-Intuitively, these assumptions mean the following.
-Condition \As{SIN} ensures that the particle system almost surely remains in the well-behaved state space $\WSsiNE$.
-Condition \As{NBJ} guarantees that within any finite time interval $[0,T]$, only finitely many particles enter any given finite region $[-R,R]^d$, thus preventing an infinite influx of particles or jumps.
-Condition \As{AC}$_{\nu }$ ensures that the distribution of particles at each time $t$ admits a density with respect to the reference measure $ \nu $, making the distribution comparable to $ \nu $.
+Condition \As{SIN} ensures that the dynamics remain in the admissible configuration space.
+Condition \As{NBJ} guarantees that, within any finite time interval, only finitely many particles enter a given bounded region.
+Condition \As{AC}$_\nu$ ensures absolute continuity of the time marginals with respect to the reference measure $\nu$.

-In addition, we require two further conditions, \As{MF} and \As{IFC}, which are described in \ssref{s:US} and \ssref{s:IFC}, respectively.
-For the precise definitions of a strong solution, a unique strong solution, and pathwise uniqueness of strong solutions, see Definitions \ref{d:US4}--\ref{d:US6}.
+In addition, we impose two further conditions.
+The condition \As{MF} is a mild measurability assumption, whereas \As{IFC} is a substantive condition whose formulation requires the finite-dimensional SDE scheme introduced later.
+They are introduced in \ssref{s:US} and \ssref{s:IFC}, respectively.
+Precise definitions of strong solutions, unique strong solutions, and pathwise uniqueness are given in Definitions~\ref{d:US4}--\ref{d:US6}.